QBI-Software/NEURON-tutorial/lessons/synaptic.md

 + the `dendrite` also has the `AlphaSynapse` connected and ready to go

-#### Runnning the HOC
+#### Runnning the Simulation

-Now we will launch a couple of windows to run the code (this can also be automated but let's just do it this way for now).
+As previously, we will use the Run Control and Graphical windows to view our simulation.

 1. Open the **File -> RunControl** (you will see our parameters in the `init.hoc` are set)
 1. Open a **Graph -> Voltage Axis** window